exactly/about/jobs/smart_contract_engineer.md

 We are not your typical startup, we are fully remote and working to scale Exactly as the biggest decentralized credit platform on earth.

 If you are a self-directed individual who puts collective success above your own and are motivated by solving hard problems with big potencial impact, you will fit right in.
+Compensation will be super competitive and commensurate with experience.

 ## Contact